Before You Throw Away That Plastic, Think Again!!!

 This resonates brilliantly with our business model at The Cleaning Cabinet where we facilitate and provide a refill service of toxic & cruelty-free cleaning products in your choice of empty bottles (plastic or glass).
 This is not only a sustainable way to dispense cleaning solutions but it is also cost-effective as you save up to 30% by refilling compared to buying new bottles all the time.

-Prepare to meet us every Saturday at the Loughborough Market Stall to get your refill game going!!!
+Prepare to meet us at our Refill store in Carillon Court, Loughborough Town Centre to get your refill game going!!!
 And if you are not local to Loughborough, you should be able to find an eco-friendly refill station close to you.
 Check the list of Bio-D Stockists nearest to you

 If you liked this Blog and found it helpful, kindly leave a comment, share it & follow us on social media.
 If you need any further information about The Cleaning Cabinet please check out our website and product information.